 17. Not Seeing Eye-to-Eye with the Boss

-One of the best reasons you should retire is not seeing eye to eye with your manager.
+One of the best reasons why you should retire is not seeing eye to eye with your manager.
 Not all bosses are created equal!
-Your supervisor might be an incompetent or arrogant ass.
+Your supervisor might be incompetent or an arrogant ass.

 Both my wife and I have been there.
 There’s nothing more demeaning than having your performance and contributions being marginalized and diminished.
 Debbie discusses more of her experience in her Bad Boss post.